delejt/y2apidoc/readme.md

 Automatically generate your API documentation from existing Laravel routing and Class/methods docblocks

 Notice that this package in BETA version.
-There few things still todo :)
+There are few things still todo :)

 ```
 php artisan y2apidoc:generate